-The central feature of AMG is the automatic definition of interpolation operators, $P_\ell$, based only on $K_\ell$, with minimal further information.
-While popular AMG algorithms can be directly applied to our \isoptwopone{} system, we find that these generally do not lead to fast convergence in the resulting solvers.
-Of course, most popular AMG algorithms were originally designed for scalar PDEs coming from elliptic equations that often give rise to positive-definite matrices, or even M-matrices.
-While many of these AMG techniques are also effective for elliptic PDE systems, such as the vector- Laplacian, they are generally not directly applicable to saddle point systems.
-For example, standard smoothed aggregation (SA) AMG (as implemented, for example, in PyAMG~\cite{BeOlSc2022}) essentially assumes that a damped Jacobi relaxation scheme converges and smooths errors when applied to the system matrix, neither of which is true for saddle-point systems such as $K_1$, for which it is not even well-defined, due to the zero diagonal block in the matrix.
+While popular AMG preconditioners can be directly applied to our \isoptwopone{} system, we find that these generally do not lead to fast convergence.
+Of course, most popular AMG algorithms were originally designed for scalar PDEs coming from elliptic equations that often give rise to positive-definite matrices.
+While many AMG techniques are effective on elliptic PDE systems, they are not directly applicable to saddle-point systems.
+For example, standard smoothed aggregation (SA) AMG assumes that damped Jacobi relaxation converges and smooths errors when applied to the system matrix, neither of which is true for saddle-point systems such as $K_1$, for which Jacobi is not even well-defined due to the zero diagonal block in the matrix.